projectglow/glow/docs/source/etl/merge.rst

     path1 = 'test-data/vcf-merge/HG00096.vcf.bgz'
     path2 = 'test-data/vcf-merge/HG00097.vcf.bgz'

-Users frequently want to merge multiple VCF, BGEN, or Plink files from non-overlapping sample sets into a multi-sample dataset.
-You can use Glow and Spark to perform this merge operation with a few lines of code.
-In these examples, we will read from VCF files, but the same logic works on DataFrames backed by other file formats.
+You can use Glow and Spark to merge genomic variant datasets from non-overlapping sample sets into a multi-sample dataset.
+In these examples, we will read from VCF files, but the same logic works on :ref:`variant-data <DataFrames backed by other file formats>`.

 First, you need to read the VCF files into a single Spark DataFrame: